Student Matinee Series

 Study Guides and Social Stories

-Teachers can enrich their children’s theatre experience with our Study Guides, prepared with helpful background information for each production and available for download from the Resources page, beginning two weeks before the opening of each show.
+Teachers can enrich their children’s theatre experience with our Study Guides, prepared with helpful background information for each production and available for download from the production page, beginning two weeks before the opening of each show.

 Social stories were originally developed for children on the autism spectrum, but we have found that they are helpful for preparing any child who is very young or has never been to the theatre before.
-WFT@BU offers this general social story, as well as a customized one for each of our productions on our Resources page.
+WFT@BU offers this general social story, as well as a customized one for each of our productions on our production page.
 We hope you will find them helpful!

 School and Community Partnerships